5 things you need to know about ARD

 If so, charges are dismissed, the record can be expunged, and it's as though you were never charged in the first place, as long as you don't offend again.
 But to take full advantage of ARD, it is imperative to have an attorney familiar with both the prosecutors and court procedures in the county where charges have been filed.
 The ARD is powerful, but the rules can be tricky, especially because they vary by county.

-For More Information Regarding ADR and other legal matters, contact Scaringi Law online or call (717) 775-7195 to ask about a free consultation.
+For More Information Regarding ADR and other legal matters, contact Scaringi Law online or call (717) 775-7195 to ask about a consultation.

 Below Are 5 Important Facts About ARD